 I definitely found working on the road a little overwhelming at times, but I loved the freedom it gave me.
 In the future, I’m definitely moving towards spending time in homes away from home.

-And, well, watch this space: the van-life community might just be getting a few new members…
+And, well, watch this space: the van-life community might just be getting a new member…